-Furthermore, having one newsletter with all the related content instead of two separate newsletters would reduce the risk of audience saturation.
+Furthermore, having one newsletter with all the related content instead of several separate newsletters would reduce the risk of audience saturation.
 This means that readers would be more likely to read and engage with the newsletter if it contains all the relevant information from both projects in one place.
+Newsletter will be managed by F6S, and released more or less every 3 months